qlawmarq/resume/MasakiYoshiiwa_Resume.md

 #### Front-end development for multiple services (B2C/B2B)

-- Front-end development using React.js.
+- Front-end development using React, responsible for web front-end development
-- Responsible for web front-end development.
+  - Development of various applications for users, including web applications for application process and management of user rates and bills.
 - In some projects, worked as lead developer.
   - Task management
   - Code Review
   - Adjust specifications and check implementation
 - Built CI/CD Workflow with GitHub Actions for automated deployment.
-- Application Technologies
+- Application technologies
-  - React.js
+  - React
   - TypeScript
   - Redux
   - Cypress